-After the LORD surveyed the earth which was in darkness and void; the seven days of creation came into play and the existence of humanity began with one very specific rule, and that was, not to eat the fruit of the tree of knowledge of good and evil.
-It all started in the beginning when God formed the first man in His image and likeness.
+After the LORD surveyed the earth, which was in darkness and void, the seven days of creation came into play, and the existence of humanity began with one particular rule: not to eat the fruit of the tree of knowledge of good and evil.
+It all started when God formed the first man in His image and likeness.

 (Go back to Part 1: The Spirit of Mankind)

-We can tell that human being is the same as a human soul and the dust of the earth is to a living being or soul.
-It must come from the dead soul then becomes a living soul or living being.
-In the Book of Genesis—So God created man in His own image; in the image of God, He created him, male and female.
-He created them— Genesis 1:27.
+We can tell that a human being is the same as a human soul and the dust of the earth is to a living being or Soul.
+It must come from the dead Soul and then become a living soul.
+In the Book of Genesis, God created man in His image; in the image of God, He created him, male and female.
+He created them in Genesis 1:27.
 “And in the day they were created, He called them “man.”
 Mark 13:19.
-The word man here is not a gender-specific but a gender-neutral and some termed it Agender.
+The word man here is not gender-specific but gender-neutral; some termed it Agender.

 Male and female He created them, and He blessed them.
-And in the day they were created, He called them “man.”
+And on the day they were created, He called them “man.”
 Genesis 5:2.

 Two examples that we can reference the genderlessness from the Bible.
-According to Genesis 2:7, God did not make a body and put a soul into it but used the dust of the earth and formed it then called it man after He breathes the gift of life.
-The man became a living soul as Brevard Childs writes, from a biblical perspective that a person “does not have a soul, but is a soul.”
+According to Genesis 2:7, God did not make a body and put a soul into it but used the dust of the earth and formed it, then called it man after He breathed the gift of life.
+As Brevard Childs writes, man became a living soul from a biblical perspective that a person “does not have a soul, but is a soul.”

-Sylvester Stallone and Sandra Bullock movie Demolition Man brings back my memories of the film about the cryogenically frozen cop for centuries and the future cop in a crimeless generation met.
+Sylvester Stallone and Sandra Bullock’s movie Demolition Man brings back my memories of the film about the cryogenically frozen cop for centuries and the future cop in a crimeless generation met.

-This generation can have babies without any physical contact just by sitting face to face and some wiring they can keep the population growing.
-Just thinking the way it works, just imagine life without sex can save humanity!
+This generation can have babies without physical contact just by sitting face to face and doing some wiring.
+So they can keep the population growing.
+Just thinking about how it works, imagine life without sex can save humanity!

-Let us go back time in the Garden of Eden where life began.
-Adam was tempted by Eve after she was deceived by the adversary, the father of lies.
+Let us go back to the Garden of Eden, where life began.
+Adam was tempted by Eve after the adversary, the father of lies, deceived her.

-We need to unveil the truth that this event of lies and deception in the garden is not about the literal fruit but the physical fruit that brought the knowledge of the good and evil.
+We need to unveil that this event of lies and deception in the garden is not about the literal fruit but the physical fruit that brought the knowledge of good and evil.

-We can be judged by others in bringing the make-believe movies in these teachings but there is a possibility that it could happen maybe not in our generation but in the future.
-There are some animals that are fully asexual and do not need a male or a mate to give birth.
+Others can judge us for bringing make-believe movies into these teachings, but there is a possibility that it could happen, maybe not in our generation but in the future.
+Some animals are asexual and do not need a male or a mate to give birth.
 They are created to give us something to think about and seek the truth behind that story.

-Why God allowed Adam to sin that made the beginning of the sinful nature of mankind and the wages of sin is death and souls that sinned died?
+Why did God allow Adam to sin, which made the beginning of the sinful nature of humanity the wages of sin is death and souls that sinned died?

 We can make arguments that sex is essential for childbearing.

-Is that what the creator’s original plan?
+Is that what the creator’s original plan was?
 Is it a creation with a genderless body?
-There are God’s creations that they can multiply without physical contacts from the opposite sex like; sea horses; they do not need a female to produce an off-spring.
-Female sharks can reproduce without having sex and there are many more.
+There are God’s creations that can multiply without physical contact with the opposite sex, like; sea horses; they do not need a female to produce offspring.
+Female sharks can reproduce without having sex, and there are many more.
 It is called Asexual.
-Asexual reproduction means reproductions without sex involved.
+Asexual reproduction means reproduction without sex involved.

-Parthenogenesis is a process when wild female animals are able to reproduce without a mate.
-If God kept Eve inside Adam’s body, then the plan could go for generations before the man could have committed sins against Him.
+Parthenogenesis is a process in which wild female animals can reproduce without a mate.
+If God had kept Eve inside Adam’s body, the plan could go for generations before the man could have committed sins against Him.

-God’s plan and purpose is written in His heart.
+God’s plan and purpose are written in His heart.

 Do we know exactly what it is?
 Or we will never know it.
-Can mankind grow if Adam avoided the temptation?
-If sin did not come to the world, do we keep our perfection?
+Can humanity grow if Adam avoided the temptation?
+Do we keep our perfection if sin did not come to the world?
 Will human nature be a divine nature?

-Many questions we can come up to but it will be human thinking and reasoning.
-It is the glory of God to conceal a thing and it is up to you asking of your kingdom, your own domain to search out a matter.
+We can come up with many questions, but it will be human thinking and reasoning.
+It is the glory of God to conceal a thing, and it is up to you to ask of your kingdom, your domain, to search out a matter.